What is workers’ compensation?

 Employers are required by law to carry workers’ comp insurance it in almost all states.

-But you should have workers’ compensation whether you’re required to have it or not.
+But you should buy a workers’ compensation policy whether you’re required to have it or not.
 Just because you’re not covered by insurance doesn’t mean you won’t have to pay the bills if something happens.
-And workers’ compensation becomes more even more important when you work in a dangerous industry, like construction.
+And purchasing workers’ compensation becomes more even more important when you work in a dangerous industry, like construction.

 How does workers’ compensation work?

 When an employee gets hurt or sick on the job, your workers’ compensation policy will kick in to help cover their wages and provide medical benefits until they are fully recovered.

 If an employee is unable to return to work, it may provide them with long-term benefits.
 Workers’ compensation also protects your business from legal exposure.